The Best Ways To “Teach” Your Toddler To Read!

 Point Out Logos/Signs

-This means your child has made the connection between the sign/logo and a place they like to go to eat.
+A logo or sign is a symbol for something.
+This means your child has made the connection between the sign/logo and a place he likes to eat.
 Reading is very similar.

 Read To Your Child